Resources

 Providing child care services on or near the premises of the workplace, making it easier for employees to access quality care for their children.

-Collaborating with local child care providers to reserve spots for employees’ children, ensuring access to high-quality care.
+Policy: Partner with local childcare providers to reserve spaces specifically for employees’ children, ensuring reliable access to quality childcare.

 Establishing arrangements for temporary child care in case of emergencies or unexpected disruptions.